GMPavanLab/dynsight/docs/source/info_gain.rst

 For the theoretical aspects of this work, see https://doi.org/10.48550/arXiv.2504.12990.

 This recipe explains how to compute the information gain through clustering analysis.
-We use a syntetic dataset containing a signal that oscillates between 0 and 1, with Gaussian noise.
+We use a synthetic dataset containing a signal that oscillates between 0 and 1, with Gaussian noise.
 Onion clustering is run on a broad range of time resolutions ∆t.
 The information gain and the Shannon entropy of the environments is computed for each value of ∆t.
 The analysis is implemented